stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Templates/TrueSTUDIO/readme.txt

    - STM32F303xC: to configure the project for STM32F303xC devices.
    - STM32F302x8: to configure the project for STM32F302x8 devices.
    - STM32F334x8: to configure the project for STM32F334x8 devices.
+   - STM32F303xE: to configure the project for STM32F303xE devices.
  - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
  - Run program: Select the project in the "Project explorer" window then click